giuliolovisotto/aidm_hand_in/assign2/README.md

 6.  main.py — contains the main
 7.  shrinkup.py -- randomly sample a fraction of the dataset, used to test correctness fast
 8.  similarities.py -- contains different similarity measures
-9.  split_matrix — used for ALS algorithm parallelisation
+9.  split_matrix.py — used for ALS algorithm parallelisation

-#Notes#
-We didn't include datasets (neither the original version, nor the normalized one) in this repository because they are too large and since they are available online.
-Look in the report references to find them.